 - Track your progress.
 Keep a note of how often you’re smoking and pretty soon you’ll be able to look back and see how much progress you’ve made.

 - Seek help.
 Getting your support network of friends and family in place can help when you’re struggling.
 Let them know your plans so they can be there for you.

 Get the essential tools you need to quit smoking

 If you’re looking for help to quit smoking, then you may want to use some form of nicotine replacement therapy.
-Chemist Direct is our sister service and they have a range of aids to help you stop smoking, including gum, sprays and patches from top brands such as Nicorette and Nicotinell.
+Chemist Direct, our sister service, are hosting a Stoptober event, and are offering a range of aids to help you stop smoking, including gum, sprays and patches from top brands such as Nicorette and Nicotinell.
 These contain just the nicotine, the addictive part of the cigarette, and none of the other harmful chemicals you inhale when smoking; and they allow you to taper down your nicotine intake gradually which significantly increases your chance of success.
 Pharmacists can help you to make a choice about the right nicotine replacement product for you, and your GP can also prescribe medicines to help cut out the cravings.

 Get more information at: www.nhs.uk/better-health/quit-smoking/